Xilmi/Rotp-Fusion/README.md

 ## What's New

+2025.03.08 (BR)
+- Fixed a crash when the transport button was drawn for a non existing colony.

 2025.03.06 (BR)
 - added Help for new auto fleet sending features.
 - Fixed smooth Min/Max being confused by both terraforming and soil improvement when capturing a colony.